Scania AB: Aborted Volvo takeover

 On 7 August 1999, Volvo announced it had agreed to acquire a majority share in Scania.
 Volvo was to buy the 49.3% stake in Scania that was owned by Investor AB, Scania's then main shareholder.
 The acquisition, for US$7.5 billion (60.7 billion SEK), would have created the world's second-largest manufacturer of heavy trucks, behind DaimlerChrysler.
 The cash for the deal was to come from the sale of Volvo's car division to Ford Motor Company in January 1999.

 The merger failed, after the European Union disapproved, announcing one company would have almost 100% market share in the Nordic markets.

 Aborted MAN takeover

 In September 2006, the German truckmaker MAN AG launched a €10.3bn hostile offer to acquire Scania AB.
-Scania's CEO Leif Östling was forced to apologise for comparing the bid of MAN to a "Blitzkrieg".
-MAN AG later dropped its hostile offer, but in January 2008, MAN increased their voting rights in Scania up to 17%.
+Scania's CEO Leif Östling was forced to apologise after comparing the bid of MAN to a "Blitzkrieg".
+MAN AG later dropped its hostile offer, but in January 2008, MAN increased their voting rights in Scania to 17 percent.